Douglas Fairbanks: Hollywood

 After moving to Los Angeles, Fairbanks signed a contract with Triangle Pictures in 1915 and began working under the supervision of D. W. Griffith.
 His first film was titled The Lamb, in which he debuted the athletic abilities that would gain him wide attention among theatre audiences.
 His athleticism was not appreciated by Griffith, however, and he was brought to the attention of Anita Loos and John Emerson, who wrote and directed many of his early romantic comedies.

 In 1916, Fairbanks established his own company, the Douglas Fairbanks Film Corporation, and would soon get a job at Paramount.

 Fairbanks met actress Mary Pickford at a party in 1916, and the couple soon began an affair.
 In 1917, they joined Fairbanks's friend Charlie Chaplin selling war bonds by train across the United States and delivering pro-war speeches as Four Minute Men.
 Pickford and Chaplin were the two highest-paid film stars in Hollywood at that time.
 To curtail these stars' astronomical salaries, the large studios attempted to monopolize distributors and exhibitors.
-By 1918, Fairbanks was Hollywood's most popular actor, and within three years of his arrival, Fairbanks's popularity and business acumen raised him to the third-highest paid.
+By 1918, Fairbanks was Hollywood's most popular actor, and within three years of his arrival, his popularity and business acumen raised him to the third-highest paid.

-In 1917, Fairbanks capitalized on his rising popularity by publishing a self-help book, Laugh and Live which extolled the power of positive thinking and self-confidence in raising one's health, business and social prospects.
+In 1917, Fairbanks capitalized on his rising popularity by publishing a self-help book, Laugh and Live, which extolled the power of positive thinking and self-confidence in raising one's health, business and social prospects.

 To avoid being controlled by the studios and to protect their independence, Fairbanks, Pickford, Chaplin, and D. W. Griffith formed United Artists in 1919, which created their own distributorships and gave them complete artistic control over their films and the profits generated.

 Sully was granted a divorce from Fairbanks in late 1918, the judgment being finalized early the following year.
 After the divorce, the actor was determined to have Pickford become his wife, but she was still married to actor Owen Moore.
 Fairbanks finally gave her an ultimatum.
 She then obtained a rapid divorce in the small Nevada town of Minden on March 2, 1920.
 Fairbanks leased the Beverly Hills mansion Grayhall and was rumored to have used it during his courtship of Pickford.
 The couple married on March 28, 1920.
 Pickford's divorce from Moore was contested by Nevada legislators, however, and the dispute was not settled until 1922.
 Even though the lawmakers objected to the marriage, the public widely supported the idea of "Everybody's Hero" marrying "America's Sweetheart".
 That enthusiasm, in fact, extended far beyond the borders of the United States.
 Later, while honeymooning in Europe, Fairbanks and Pickford were warmly greeted by large crowds in London and Paris.
 Both internationally and at home, the celebrated couple were regarded as "Hollywood Royalty" and became famous for entertaining at "Pickfair", their Beverly Hills estate.